poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 }

 some_point.strange_operation(twos(x:y:)) // OK
-some_point.strange_operation(twos) // ERROR, even if unambiguous from the parameter count POV
+some_point.strange_operation(twos) // ERROR, even if unambiguous from the parameter count POV,
+                                   // syntax reserved for a function with no arguments at all
 ```

-In the same way, `some_point.strange_operation(closure)` is also banned for being ambiguous and
-potentially dangerous.

 See [Overloading resolution][overloading-resolution] for details on this behavior.